usefulalgorithm/usefulalgorithm/README.md

 - _RINA_, by Rina Sawayama
 - _馬_, by betcover!!
 - _Ghosted III_, by Oren Ambarchi, Johan Berthling, Andreas Werliin
-- _Dancin' In The Streets_, by Rat Heart

 </details>